 Tip #9: Dress smart

-For Anabelle's newborn photos I wore all black because that's what I'd seen around the internet (thanks pinterest!) and I thought that would be the most flattering.
+For Anabelle's newborn photos I wore all black because that's what I'd seen around the internet (thanks Pinterest!) and I thought that would be the most flattering.
 Turns out it made me look even more pasty, half-dead and was not flattering in the least bit.
 Get a blousey top and wear it with some maternity skinny jeans (these will be most comfortable – don't even try wearing your pre-pregnancy jeans!) or a pretty, flowy (not fitted!) dress.
-I wore this ivory midi dress.
+I wore this ivory midi dress (similar here) for Millie's, and this dress with this slip for Harry's.

 Tip #10: Coordinate outfits